ohait/forego/README.md

 ## `test`

-Having a good testing library, means less to write, and better results.
+Having a good testing library means less to write and better results.

-All the tests will generate a log message when they succeed based on the arguments, most of the time this is enough to understand the test.
+All tests generate a log message when they succeed, based on the arguments.
+Most of the time this is enough to understand the test.

 E.g. with this code: